Private Roundtable: Architecture and the Right to Housing in Argentina

 Our goal is to work collaboratively to envision what the right to housing would look like in Argentina, and how architects and other urban practitioners might contribute.
 The convening surfaced urgent questions and promising examples, and laid the groundwork for future collaboration.

-The program centered around the seven aspects of the right to housing, as codified by the United Nations: security of tenure; availability of services; affordability; accessibility; habitability; cultural adequacy; and location.
-Short talks connecting research and practice opened into a facilitated discussion.
+The program centered the seven aspects of the right to housing, as codified by the United Nations: security of tenure; availability of services; affordability; accessibility; habitability; cultural adequacy; and location.